 The School is located at the heart of the multi-university campus development at Chatham Maritime in Medway, Kent.
 This splendid Edwardian redbrick and ivy-clad campus – dating from 1903.
 Extensive new laboratories and research facilities have opened and the campus has developed into a major higher education centre.
-In September 2016, the campus will open a new Student Hub, a flexible entertainment and social space, which is the latest investment in student life funded by both Kent and Greenwich Universities.
+In January this year, the campus opened a new Student Hub, a flexible entertainment and social space, which is the latest investment in student life funded by both Kent and Greenwich Universities.

 We have designed an innovative patient-focused MPharm programme and believe that the future of pharmacy lies in meeting patients’ needs through working in partnership with patients, other health-care professionals, the NHS and industry.
 Pharmacists are the only health-care professionals with a unique knowledge of medicines from manufacture to their use in patients, and pharmacy offers a wide range of career options.
 Our MPharm programme already provides a significant amount of work placements to enhance the clinical learning, competencies and employability skills of our graduates.

 The changing role for pharmacists and other healthcare professionals continues to allow the School to develop and refresh a portfolio of postgraduate courses, including a multidisciplinary Postgraduate Certificate in Independent and Supplementary Prescribing and a Master’s programme in Medicines Management and the MSc in General Pharmacy Practice for hospital pharmacists.